Crackle (service)

-Crackle, formerly named Grouper and Sony Crackle, is an American video streaming service founded in 2004.
-The service was purchased by Sony Pictures in 2006 and was renamed as Crackle.
+Crackle was an American-based video streaming service.
+It was founded in 2004 as Grouper, before the service was purchased by Sony Pictures in 2006 and renamed Crackle.
 In 2018, the name was changed to Sony Crackle.
-Eric Berger served as the general manager of Crackle from 2008 to 2019.
-Sony sold a majority stake to Chicken Soup for the Soul in March 2019, and the name was changed back to Crackle.
-As of January 2022, Crackle has about 40 million monthly active users.
+Sony sold a majority stake to Chicken Soup for the Soul Entertainment in March 2019, and the name was changed back to Crackle.
+In July 2024, Chicken Soup for the Soul Entertainment was placed in Chapter 7 liquidation, which would signal a liquidation of the company's assets, and the cessation of its subsidiaries, including Crackle; while all other subsidiaries were shuttered, the Chapter 7 trustee had kept the Crackle website operating (until June 2025), available only in the United States.

 History

-Grouper was founded in 2004 by Josh Felser, Dave Samuel, Mike Sitrin, and Aviv Aiyal.
-Later, Sony purchased it in August 2006 for $65 million.
-In July 2007, Sony rebranded Grouper as Crackle, a multi-platform video-entertainment network and studio, and appointed Berger to oversee Crackle in late 2008.
+Grouper Networks, an encrypted P2P network that integrates file sharing, instant messaging, and multimedia streaming, was founded in 2004 by Josh Felser, Dave Samuel, Mike Sitrin, and Aviv Aiyal.
+Sony purchased it in August 2006 for $65 million.
+In July 2007, Sony rebranded Grouper as Crackle, a multi-platform video-entertainment network and studio, and in late 2008 appointed Eric Berger as general manager.

-In March 2011 under Berger's tenure, Crackle launched its streaming services on Bravia TVs, the Playstation 3, Roku boxes, and Sony Blu-ray players.
+In March 2011, Crackle launched its streaming services on Bravia TVs, the PlayStation 3, Roku boxes, and Sony Blu-ray players.
 It also partnered with Xbox Live and added its content to Xbox 360.